Fred Otash: Legacy

 The 1974 film Chinatown's main character, played by Jack Nicholson, was also based in part on Fred Otash.

-Author James Ellroy has used a fictionalized version of Fred Otash in two of the novels in his Underworld USA Trilogy; Otash appears in The Cold Six Thousand and Blood's a Rover.
+Author James Ellroy has used a fictionalized version of Fred Otash in all three of the novels in his Underworld USA Trilogy; Otash appears in The Cold Six Thousand and Blood's a Rover.
 Otash is also the main character in the sordid, fictional Ellroy novella, Shakedown, which Ellroy was in development with for HBO, in 2013.
 In 2021, Ellroy published a full-length novel narrated by the fictional Otash, Widespread Panic.
+It was followed in 2023 by a sequel, The Enchanters.